 Savage Mill Trail

 I enjoy showing far away visitors the sections of Maryland that I love.
 On June 17, 2011, I had the opportunity to do just that.
 Norma's intern, Kina, stayed with us for part of the weekend.
-After taking her out to eat at the Ram's Head - Savage (first photo), we went for a short walk on the Savage Mill Trail.
+After taking her out to eat at the Rams Head Tavern (first photo), we went for a short walk on the Savage Mill Trail.

 This trail lies just south of Savage Mill and across the Little Patuxent River.
 It is wide enough for a vehicle (which are not permitted) and almost completely shaded by the trees in the spring and summer.
 It is a favorite spot for many locals who want to go for a short walk/run and/or beat the heat by taking a dip.
 We walked down to one of its beaches and saw fish, numerous tadpoles, and a crayfish.
 A little further down, we walked down to a rocky area that is a popular swimming hole.
 I'm not sure exactly how deep it is since I've never swum in it but I think it is probably the deepest section for miles around on the river.
 Unlike much of the area, there are a significant number of large, exposed rocks, that provide for some dramatic views.